-In this article you will get Class 12 English NCERT vistas book chapter 4 “The Enemy” solved important, short, value based question answers and solutions.
+In this notification, you will get The Enemy question answers Class 12 English NCERT vistas book chapter 4 with – solved important, short, extra, value-based, and all types of solutions.

-The Enemy Question Answers of NCERT
+The Enemy Question Answers Class 12 NCERT

-(1) Dr Sadao was compelled by his duty as a doctor to help the enemy soldier.
+(1) Dr. Sadao was compelled by his duty as a doctor to help the enemy soldier.
 What made Hana, his wife, sympathetic to him in the face of open defiance from the domestic staff?

 Ans.
-Dr. Sadao was obliged to help the enemy soldier because it was his duty as a doctor to do so, while for Hana it was a human gesticulation.
-Hana’s love, thoughts and sympathetic nature are dyed.
+Dr. Sadao was obliged to help the enemy soldier because it was his duty as a doctor to do so, while for Hana, it was a human gesticulation.
+Hana’s love, thoughts, and sympathetic nature are dyed.
 She also appreciated her husband and followed his pattern by helping the enemy soldier.

 (2) What explains the attitude of the General in the matter of the enemy soldier?
-Was it human consideration, lack of national loyalty, dereliction of duty or simply self-absorption?
+Was it human consideration, lack of national loyalty, dereliction of duty, or simply self-absorption?

-(3) Who was Dr Sadao?
+(3) Who was Dr. Sadao?
 Where was his house?

 Ans.
-Dr Sadao Hoki was a famous Japanese doctor and scientist.
+Dr. Sadao Hoki was a famous Japanese doctor and scientist.
 He completed his doctor’s studies in America.
 He lived in a house that’s surrounded by cedar trees on the Japanese coast.

-(5) What did Dr Sadao and his wife do with the man?
+(5) What did Dr. Sadao and his wife do with the man?

-(6) What did Dr Sadao do to get rid of the man?
+(6) What did Dr. Sadao do to get rid of the man?

 (7) Did Hana help the wounded man and wash him herself?